 Exchange a licence with a country that doesn’t have a reciprocal licence exchange agreement

-To exchange a licence from a country that doesn’t have an agreement, you’ll need to pass knowledge and road tests.
+To exchange a licence from a country that doesn’t have an agreement, you’ll need to pass a knowledge and road test.

 Step 1.
 Exchange your driver's licence

 Visit a registry agent and hand in your valid driver’s licence that is equivalent or higher to an Alberta Class 5 licence.